krzjoa/bace/README.rst

     pip install git+https://github.com/krzjoa/Bayes.git

-or as a PyPi package
+or as a PyPI package

 ::